adxthya/adxthya/README.md

 I’m [**Adithya**](https://adxthya.vercel.app/), a full stack developer based in India.

-My main tech stack is NextJS, TypeScript, Tailwind, and Firebase.
+My main tech stack is NextJS, TypeScript and Tailwind.

 Also interested in Linux and other FOSS products.
 Currently on NixOS and MacOS.